doctest/doctest/doc/markdown/roadmap.md

     - depends_on
     - precondition
     - fixture
+    - label (tag) - with the ability to have multiple labels (tags) for a test case and also the ability to list them
     - run X times (should also multiply with (or just override) the global test run times)
     - throw an exception when incompatible decorators are given in the same list of decorators - like may_fail and should_fail
 - setup / teardown support